 The question of diminishing marginal returns also arises with regards to Polaris RZR big bore kits.
 The 1110cc kit for the RZR 1000, for example, is roughly an 11% increase in cylinder displacement.
 On paper, that should give you an increase of around 11 horsepower.
 And this begs the question, is the extra cost of a big bore kit -- one that only gives you an added 11 hp -- worth it to you?
 The 1065cc big bore by Sparks Racing is a popular kit for riders that want reliability and not too much boost.
 Their closed-deck design gives unmatched strength and rigidity, but unlike open-deck engines, heat can be an issue.

 If you go with a big bore kit for higher top speeds in your RZR, you should always use some fuel tuning accessories along side it.
 Regarding the RZR 800, these are particularly finicky with the TPS and idle adjustments, and it's a bit of a technical process to get everything fine tuned.
 But when done right, proper fuel tuning makes a big difference.
 That being said, we would still recommend some tuning for the added air/fuel ratio changes as well.

 Head Porting And Valve Jobs For The Polaris RZR

 There are countless companies that you can send your head to for porting.
 Powerline Performance, Bikeman Performance, D&M Racing, Millennium Technologies, the list goes on and on.
-The stock RZR cylinder heads are not optimal in terms of intake and exhaust ports, so through porting your cylinder heads, airflow is enhanced.
+The stock RZR cylinder heads are not optimal in terms of intake and exhaust ports, so by porting your cylinder heads, engine airflow is enhanced.